||Not enough ratings.

 I recently joined an interesting new website called QuiltingHub.
 QuiltingHub is maintained by quilters for quilters.
 I see it becoming the central hub of quilting information where we can share our local events, shops, guilds, associations, museums, service providers (including guild speakers) and manufacturers with each other.
 It will be very nice to be able to travel or move to a new area and get an easy and accurate idea of the events, shops and other quilting resources in any given area worldwide.
 They even have a comprehensive list of quilting terminology.

 QuiltingHub has gone to great lengths to create an amazing website and keeping it accurate; but like all good things, it is up to us, the quilting community, to build and use it.
 If we use and build it, it will become our best tool and replace all those outdated lists and books floating out there that frustrate us.
 I encourage you to visit QuiltingHub, register, and find your favorite listings and events.
 If they exist, click like, fan and give them a high rating.
-If they are missing, either have them add themselves, or you can add them by clicking the big green plus off the home page.
+If they are missing, either have them add themselves, or you can add them by clicking the green "advertise" button found on any page.
 Read sharing QuiltingHub with others for more information on how to grow and publicize this amazing new tool we have been given.

 Extensive Quilting Terminology with Synonyms and Related Terms